 This course provides third year undergraduate students who have developed an understanding of psychological research methods with an opportunity to participate in the research program of a faculty member in return for course credit.
 Enrolled students will have the opportunity to become involved in original research, enhance their research skills and share in the excitement of acquiring new knowledge and in the discovery process of science.
 Participating faculty members post their project descriptions for the following summer and fall/winter sessions in early February and students are invited to apply in early March.
 See Experiential and International Opportunities for more details.

 Independent research supervised by individual faculty members.
 Seminars on general topics relevant to the conduct of independent research, student research proposals, and the presentation of findings.
-To register in the course, students must obtain approval from a faculty supervisor, and apply for and obtain approval from Department of Psychology (see the Psychology department website for details).
+To register in the course, students must obtain approval from a faculty supervisor, and apply for and obtain approval from Department of Psychological and Brain Sciences (see the Department of Psychological and Brain Sciences website for details).
 Advanced-level students who do not meet the stated course prerequisites but who possess relevant research experience may be admitted at the discretion of the course instructor.
 In addition to the seminar component, students complete at least 72 hours of research in the laboratory of their supervisor.

 Note: Entry to the course is competitive.
 Satisfaction of minimum requirements does not guarantee admission to the course.